I mentioned earlier that I decided to work on the refurbishment project in a more or less

 after drying can be sanded down to a smooth surface ready for

 priming and painting.
 I masked off the areas to be epoxied to limit

 the area that would have epoxy applied to it.
-The stress cracks were
+The stress crack

 Although both the interior and exterior sides of the